 - On Oct.
-3, Rocky Mountain Natural Gas filed a rate review with Colorado Public Utilities Commission (COPUC) to recover investments for safety and integrity of its pipeline system during last three years - Filing seeks to increase annual revenues by approximately \$2.0 million; requests 12.3 percent return on equity and capital structure of 46.6 percent equity and 53.4 percent debt - > Seeks to implement new rates by third quarter of 2018 - Company currently reviewing impact of tax reform as it applies to all three active rate reviews - On Aug.
-4, Colorado Electric received bids related to request for proposals for additional 60 megawatts of renewable energy resources to be in service by 2019 to meet Colorado's renewable energy requirements - > Process delayed to allow bidders time to adjust for recently enacted tax reform - > Over 100 individual bids received from multiple project developers - Evaluated bids and presented results to COPUC on Feb.
+3, Rocky Mountain Natural Gas filed a rate review with Colorado Public Utilities Commission (COPUC) to recover investments for safety and integrity of its pipeline system during last three years - Filing seeks to increase annual revenues by approximately \$2.0 million; requests 12.3 percent return on equity and capital structure of 46.6 percent equity and 53.4 percent debt - Seeks to implement new rates by third quarter of 2018 - Company currently reviewing impact of tax reform as it applies to all three active rate reviews - On Aug.
+4, Colorado Electric received bids related to request for proposals for additional 60 megawatts of renewable energy resources to be in service by 2019 to meet Colorado's renewable energy requirements - Process delayed to allow bidders time to adjust for recently enacted tax reform - Evaluating bids and plan to present results to COPUC on Feb.
 9